- 11 Childrens Museums So Well-Done, Parents Actually Enjoying Going to Them

 Even less sporty kids like exploring the giant tree made of sports equipment (including a quidditch broom) and teens come in the evenings when you can pay admission for the sports area alone.

-2. The National Museum of Play at the Strong in Rochester, NY
+2. The Strong National Museum of Play in Rochester, NY

 At 285,000 square feet, The Strong, is America’s second largest children’s museum.
 Kids of all ages can find something to love here.